Part-Time PhD in History

 Students can expect to receive:

-• Regular oral feedback from their supervisor, as well as termly online feedback reports;
+- Regular oral feedback from their supervisor, as well as termly online feedback reports

-• Oral feedback from peers during postgraduate workshops and seminars;
+- Oral feedback from peers during postgraduate workshops and seminars

-• Access to regular training sessions and relevant undergraduate lectures to develop key skills;
+- Access to regular training sessions and relevant undergraduate lectures to develop key skills

-• Support for fieldwork research;
+- Support for fieldwork research

-• Opportunities to teach and supervise undergraduate students in their field of research.
+- Opportunities to teach and supervise undergraduate students in their field of research

 The Course

-Generally speaking, a Part-Time PhD takes between five and seven years to complete.
+Generally speaking, a part-time PhD takes between five and seven years to complete.
 Every PhD student, whether full-time or part-time, moves through roughly three phases.
 For part-time students that timetable is elongated to include 5 terms of probationary study, 10 terms of registered study and up to six terms of 'writing up'.

 The minimum research requirement for the part-time course is 15 terms (i.e. five years).
 You need to complete this in order to complete the PhD.
-The maximum of the part-time programme is 21 terms (i.e. seven years).
+The maximum for the part-time programme is 21 terms (i.e. seven years).

 Need advice?